- Home Furnishings»

 Remember, comfort is what you feel when you try out your mattress in the store.
 Support is the coil or support system, and durability is the price divided by the number of years the set is warranted.

 *Note: For this article the durability gauge is how long is the warranty (prorated or full warranty) by how much the set cost.
-If it is $1,000 and has a ten-year warranty, then the set is rated as a $100 per year set.
+If the set is $1,000 and has a ten-year warranty, then the set is rated as a $100 per year set.
 Prorated sets are usually a sign of poor quality!
 Some sets, such as Tempur-pedic have a full warranty followed by a prorated extended warranty.
 A full warranty followed by a prorated warranty is not considered a sign of poor quality because the full warranty protects you during the critical break-in time.
 Still use only the full warranty period for your gauge of durability, and it becomes easy to understand.

 Step Two: Getting Ready to Shop